 Focusing on differences, while often stimulating, is just not as satisfying long-term.
 Certainly, discerning differences enhances survival… up to a point.
 For example, being able to distinguish a snake from a crooked stick is a survival advantage.
 On the other hand, imagining mountains of difference out of actual molehills of similarity is clearly counterproductive and stressful.
-The Science News article on human relationships, Getting to not know you, offers evidence of the wisdom to let molehills remain molehills, or as they say, ‘let sleeping dogs lie’.
+Google: Love Makes You Increasingly Ignorant of Your Partner ABC, for research on human relationships.
+This offers evidence of the wisdom to let molehills remain molehills, or as they say, “Let sleeping dogs lie”.

 BASEL, Switzerland — Long-lasting marriages may thrive on love, compromise and increasing ignorance about one another.
 Couples married for an average of 40 years know less about one another’s food, movie and kitchen-design preferences than do partners who have been married or in committed relationships for a year or two, a new study finds.

-The subtitle of the article is “Young couples are better than long-term partners at discerning each other’s preferences”.
-This may indicate that cultural bias is creeping into this research right from the start.
+The subtitle of the Science News’ article on this is “Young couples are better than long-term partners at discerning each other’s preferences”.
 This may indicate cultural bias is creeping into this research right from the start.
-If you think it is better to discern things more sharply, that skews your view in that direction as these excerpts go on to show:
+If you think it is better to discern things more sharply, that biases your view in that direction as these excerpts go on to show: